abdennouraissaoui/CrossCoinMapping/README.md

 ```
 ## Running the Project
 # Step 1: Prepare Your Data
-Place your token price data in the data/ folder.
-Ensure the data is formatted in a pivot table structure where each token has its own column, and rows represent timestamps.
+Place your Datasets folder in App/.
 ## Step 2: Run the Similarity Calculation
-To compute the similarity metrics for token pairs, run the main script from the src/ folder
+To compute the similarity metrics for token pairs
+1. Cross
 ## Step 3: View the Results
 After the script completes, visualizations for token pairs that meet the similarity threshold will be saved in the visualizations/ folder.
-The similarity metrics will also be saved in a CSV file specified in the files_path argument.
+The similarity metrics will also be saved in a CSV file .